fako1024/btscale/README.md

 	}
 }()
 ```
-For additional examples please refer to the `examples` folder.
+For additional examples please refer to the `cmd` folder.